1and1/ioc-unit/README.md

 Technically the TestInstances are fetched as they are created by JUnit5 and the injected instance-variables are initialized by copying them from another Instance of the test-class which is created during the initialization of the CDI-Container.

+## Usage

+* add net.oneandone:ejb-cdi-unit5 to your pom (as soon as it is released, at the moment you need to build a snapshot)
+* Annotate the JUnit5-Testclass with @ExtendWith(JUnit5Extension)

 # Examples